SHAKAR-AFZAL/Car-Sales-Analysis-Excel-Project/README.md

 # 🚗 Car Sales Data Analysis

-_Analyzing automobile data to identify the patterns in vehicle specifications and market trends to support the data driven business decisions using Microsoft Excel._
+_Analyzing automobile data to identify the patterns in vehicle specifications and market trends to support data driven business decisions using Microsoft Excel._

 ---